-- Beginning by revealing a character’s thoughts.
+- Begin by revealing a character’s thoughts.
 Many character-driven novels begin by introducing us to the mind, the world view, of a single character.
-Salinger’s cynical teenager Holden in Catcher in the Rye, for example
+Salinger’s cynical teenager Holden in Catcher in the Rye, for example.

 5 ways to end a scene

-Ending a scene well can make the difference between your reader putting your novel down or saying ‘I’ll just read one more chapter’ when it’s already 1 a.m.
-Here are 5 ways to end a scene with intrigue:
+Ending a scene well can make the difference between your reader putting your novel down or carrying on into the small hours.

 - End with emotional turmoil.
 The events of the scene may be over, but not the fallout for your character(s).